 From Imitation to Refinement

-Residual RL for Precise Visual Assembly
+Residual RL for Precise Assembly

 1Massachusetts Institute of Technology 2Improbable AI Lab 3Harvard University